-I think it goes without saying that when you stop at a service station in the middle of snow-capped mountains, outdoor temperatures of minus 3 degrees Celsius, and find a heated toilet seat that it is pure bliss.
+I think it goes without saying that when you stop at a service station in the middle of snow-capped mountains, where outdoor temperatures are -3 degrees Celsius, and find a heated toilet seat, that it is pure bliss.
 The bum-warming Toto Toilet is so ubiquitous in Japan that I only sat on 1 cold seat in 10 days and it was a major bummer!
 (Sorry, couldn’t resist.)

 Toilets That Tinkle